AnnieTran-IJ/unit-2/Project/README.md

     plt.plot(x_model, y_model,color="#9b495d")
     return "Cubic model plotted successfully"
 ```
 In the plot_cub_model(), it takes in 1 parameter: value, which is a list.
 It starts with initializing x as i for every i in the range of the length of value.
-Coefficients is also intitialized as a list of cubic coefficients using np.polyfit.
-X_model is then set to 500 points between the smallest x and the biggest x, and y_model is set as the evaluated values of the cubic coefficients using the funtion numpy.polyval().
+Coefficients is also initialised as a list of cubic coefficients using np.polyfit.
+X_model is then set to 500 points between the smallest x and the biggest x, and y_model is set as the evaluated values of the cubic coefficients using the function numpy.polyval().
 Then we plot the x and y model with the color “#9b495d" and return “Cubic model plotted successfully)

+This is crucial for plotting the cubic model trendline for the data.
+We checked the numpy documentation  (8) to find polyval() which evaluates a polynomial at specific values.
+We choose to use this because it makes it easier to debug since we only need to change 2 parameters.
+We also decided to use list comprehension to avoid our code looking very confusing and long since we have 200 lines of code and it’s really difficult to scroll through them and find a specific part.

 Plot_data():
 ```